tcbegley/cube-solver/README.md

 # cube-solver

-A pure python implementation of Herbert Kociemba's two-phase algorithm for solving the Rubik's Cube
+A pure Python implementation of Herbert Kociemba's two-phase algorithm for solving the Rubik's Cube

 ## Installation